Zstone19/pypetal/docs/pl_output.rst

 The pyZDCF can have one or two outputs, depending on the value of ``run_plike``.
 If ``run_plike=True``, there will be a pyZDCF output and a PLIKE output in the output dictionary.

 The pyZDCF output will be a list of ``pandas.DataFrame`` objects, which are output from pyZDCF itself.
 These will be in the same order as the input light curves.
-These ``DataFrame``s have the following columns:
+These ``DataFrame`` objects have the following columns:

 .. list-table::
     :widths: 20 60 20